evanx/chronica/README.md

-# chronica - microservice-based monitoring
+# Chronica - microservice-based monitoring

 Chronica is envisaged as a simple secure monitoring solution using Node.js and Redis.